-The Lighthouse, Windermere
+The Lighthouse, Windermere (now closed)

-In need of some dinner before getting the train back home we ate at The Lighthouse in Windermere.
+In need of some dinner before getting the train back home, we ate at The Lighthouse in Windermere.

 I ate a delicious pizza for under £10 and there are burgers, pasta, tapas and more on the menu.
 The restaurant serves most dishes all day long which is perfect for hikers who aren’t sure when they’ll make it into the nearest town!